 A: Officers advise to refer to agenda page 438-441 to see the general distribution of hard surfaces across the site.
-Officers advise referring to the submitted Hard Landscape Plans submitted with the application for the general distribution of hard surfaces across the site.
-These are available to view via these links - link 1, link 2, link 3, link 4.

 Q: Noting that the Northern Gateway will be closed to the public for 11 months of the year, what is the area of the Northern Gateway that will be closed?